WebBased-WoDT/usecase-bootstrap/README.md

 [![License: Apache License](https://img.shields.io/badge/License-Apache_License_2.0-yellow.svg)](https://www.apache.org/licenses/LICENSE-2.0)

-The bootstrap of the usecase that allows to deploy the WoDT Digital Twins Platform and the involved WoDT Digital Twins.
+The bootstrap of the usecase that allows to deploy the WoDT Platform and the involved HWoDT-compliant Digital Twins.

 ![use case schema](./use-case-schema.jpg "Use case schema")
 <sub><sup>_images from [https://www.flaticon.com/](https://www.flaticon.com/)_<sub><sup>

 ## Prerequisites
-- Make sure you have a running and active version of *Docker* and *docker-compose*.
+- Make sure you have a running and active version of *Docker* and *docker compose*.

 ## Usage
 1. Clone the repo